 The Effects of Cystic Fibrosis (CF)

 People with CF tend to have thick, sticky mucus in their lungs.
 This makes it harder for the lungs to clear germs.
-This can lead to infection, a loss in lung function, and pulmonary exacerbations.
+This can lead to infection, a loss of lung function, and pulmonary exacerbations.

 - Damage to the airways in the lungs may occur before a loss of lung function is even detected with an FEV1 test